watarukumagai-git/opt/peer_review/no3/review_comment.md

 TEEE No.3 Reviewer A

 This paper constructs the optimization algorithm by combining with the PSO and Whale Optimization algorithm for production and transportation collaborative scheduling task in Intelligent Manufacturing Environment.
-Moreover, the optimization performance of this algorithm is verified comparing to the others through numerical simulation.
+Moreover, the optimization performance of this algorithm is verified by comparing to the others through numerical simulation.

 It provides an interesting data, but I think this paper has very difficult problem to be acceptable for publication in terms of originality, creativity, and readability.